mirage335/arduinoUbiquitous/README.md

 See "_prog/core.sh" for details.

+# Development
+Fork this repository to create specialized variants of this IDE for other purposes (ie. custom hardware support).

+# Distribution
+Create tar packages by command "./ubiquitous_bash.sh _package".
+These will contain the bare ".git" directory, an "arduino" directory, and an "arduino/portable" directory.
+End users can either populate the repository with "git reset --hard", or directly run the "arduino/arduino" executable, which will rely on the "arduino/portable" directory.

+In this way, custom IDEs can be shipped out, for example alongside specialized device firmware, as a single tar package, to end users.

 # Design
 Portable operation supported through fakeHome, and Arduino built-in portable functionality.
 Both are expected to use the same files.